This factsheet explains what happens when we receive a complaint about the conduct or behaviour of members and co-opted members of

 When we have all the information required, we will write a report or letter setting out the evidence we have considered and the conclusions we have reached.

 If we conclude there is no evidence to suggest that a breach the Code of Conduct has occurred, we will close the investigation and provide written reasons for this decision to all parties to the complaint.

-Where the Ombudsman finds that a complaint is justified and it is also considered to be in the public interest to do so, he may refer it either to the Standards Committee of the relevant authority, or to a tribunal convened by the Adjudication Panel for Wales to make a determination on the issues.
+Where we find that a complaint is justified and it is also considered to be in the public interest to do so, he may refer it either to the Standards Committee of the relevant authority, or to a tribunal convened by the Adjudication Panel for Wales to make a determination on the issues.
 You will however be given the opportunity to comment on draft version of the report within a set timescale.
-Any comments made will be given due consideration before the report is finalised and may be incorporated into the final report.
+We will give due consideration to any comments made before the report is finalised and these comments may be incorporated into the final report.

-A copy of the Ombudsman’s final report will be sent to you.
-The complainant will be notified of the Ombudsman’s conclusions, and a summary of the report will be provided by way of information.
-The final report will not be disclosed by the Ombudsman until such time as a determination is made on the issues by the Standards Committee or tribunal.
+A copy of our final report will be sent to you.
+We will notify the complainant of our conclusions, and we will provide a summary of the report by way of information.
+We will not disclose the final report until such time as a determination is made on the issues by the Standards Committee or tribunal.

 Once we have issued a decision not to investigate a complaint or to close an investigation or that no further action is appropriate, our task is effectively ended, and the file is closed.
 However, you should be aware that a complainant can ask (within twenty working days) for us to review a decision not to investigate the complaint.
 We will not re-open a complaint solely because the complainant disagrees with our decision.
 If however following review a contrary decision is taken we will write to you to explain this.